mattobrien415/blog/content/deep learning/boxing_003.md

 ![chart_002](https://github.com/mobbSF/blog/blob/master/images/chart_002.png?raw=true)

-This shows we can get an ROI around 22.5\% if we set the decision threshold to roughly 0.90.
-We could push it up to 24.8\% if we choose 0.94 as the threshold, but notice the precipitous drop at 0.95 on the plot above.
+This shows we can get an ROI around 22.5% if we set the decision threshold to roughly 0.90.
+We could push it up to 24.8% if we choose 0.94 as the threshold, but notice the precipitous drop starting at 0.95 on the plot above.
 Better to be wary of possible noise and choose the median value.

-The ROI plot above doesn't show the net cash balance.
-Perhaps the ROI is high, but the best placed has low payouts.
-The plot below clarifies:
+To unpack the ROI value, we can look at the actual dollar amount earned:

 ![cash](https://github.com/mobbSF/blog/blob/master/images/cash.png?raw=true)

-We are seeing that when we stick with 0.90 we earn \$292.00.
+We are seeing that when we stick with 0.90 we earn \$292.00, from a net investment of \$1,300.

 Finally, let's see what the plot looks like when we view all these results simultaneously:

 ![functions](https://github.com/mobbSF/blog/blob/master/images/functions.png?raw=true)

 Clearly, the model is a success as a result of this tuning step.

+There are some issues.
+Recall, we started with a pool of 679 possible fights to wager on.
+Only 13 bets were executed -- roughly 2 bets made for each 100 fights.
+Using this algorithm, it would take some time to converge into a profit.
+This is because there usually is only a handful of matches that are offered every week by the sportsbooks.
+Then again,